Lake Ida Park West

 Website

 Overview: Lake Ida Park is 189 acres of mostly water.
 It features a dog park, where you can let your pooch run free and play with his furry friends.
 It offers some of the best freshwater fishing in South Florida, with trophy-size peacock bass and more.
-But it's also a decent place spot some of our feathered friends, ospreys, green herons, mottled ducks and more.
+But Lake Ida Park also a decent place spot some of our feathered friends, ospreys, green herons, mottled ducks and more.
 Walk along the shore line and you might spot some native wildflowers, including sweetscent, lateflowering thoroughwort, pond apple and whitevine.
 Palm Beach County owns the park and also the 20-acre Lake Ida Park East on the opposite bank.

 Amenities: Lake Ida Park has a walking path that follows the shoreline.
 There is the aforementioned dog park, picnic pavilions and shelters, boat launches and trailer parking, canoe/kayak launches, restrooms, overlooks and playgrounds.